 If you don't like the existing rules for ties always being in the favor of a certain party, or if you have trouble keeping them straight, these simple rules provide an alternative.
 In general, these rules should only be used when the total number of players is relatively low.

 All activities that normally win ties are now less likely to succeed.
-This includes all forms of attacks, Moving in interaction, Acrobatics, and Searching.
+This includes all forms of attacks, Moving in interaction, Acrobatics, Searching, and Lockpicking.
 Additionally, players are less likely to win Initiative in combat and interaction.

 Because of added difficulties landing hits and moving about, scenarios are likely to take more rounds to resolve.
 Consider adding 1 to any Round Limit present.